cybertec-postgresql/CYBERTEC-OS-Operator/content/documentation/how-to-use/restore.md

 - `id`: Control variable, must be increased for each restore process
 - `type`: What type of restore is required
 - `repo`: Which repo the data should come from
-- `set`: Specific Backup to restore
+- `set`: Specific Backup to restore - Check [backup](tbd) to see how to get the identifier

-> **_HINT:_** To ensure that the operator does not perform or repeat a restore by mistake, the defined object `id` inside the restore section is saved during a restore, so the value of this `id` must be changed for a new restore.
+> **_HINT:_** To ensure that the operator does not repeat an already done restore, the defined object `id` in the restore section is saved by the operator, so the value of this `id` must be changed for a new restore.

 #### Details for a Backup restore